-The type of exposure described in this methodology as the default type of exposure per factor (e.g. for the factor Water use the type of exposure used for the assessment is Country + Industry) was selected as the best fit for the type of factor being analysed.
+The type of exposure described in this methodology as the default type of exposure per factor was selected as the best fit for the type of factor being analysed.
 For instance, if Country + Industry was selected for the factor Water use it means that for most of the companies the expected impact of the risk factor on the company is related to a risk exposure per country and a risk exposure per industry.